JeffreySarnoff/P3109_csvs.jl/README.md

 Before you start, you need:
 - The zipped csv files of interest, and to unzip them
 - Julia
-- the Julia packages Tables, CSV
+- the Julia packages Tables, CSV, and this package
 - to let Juia know where the unzipped csv files to reside

 (a) obtain the zipped csv files of interest, and unzip them